cciw-uk/data-protection/01 Decisions and actions document.rst

     processes that assumed we have secure @cciw.co.uk accounts that we could send sensitive data to.

+  In addition we should note that having separate ``@cciw.co.uk`` accounts doesn't actually make these accounts much easier to manage or apply appropriate data retention policies to.
+Users of ``@cciw.co.uk`` accounts will likely use them from all the same personal devices that they use their personal email addresses.
+So these accounts will probably be just as susceptible to hacking or illegitimate access.

-  The few @cciw.co.uk email addresses we have at the moment are simply "forwarding addresses" which redirect to personal email accounts, and I recommend we continue to do this.
+  The few ``@cciw.co.uk`` email addresses we have at the moment are simply "forwarding addresses" which redirect to personal email accounts, and I recommend we continue to do this.
 We will design processes and practices that do not involve sending sensitive data by email as far as possible.

-  (``STATUS:DONE`` This is already current practice on the website and has been for several years.
-We may need to tighten some things regarding telling leaders what they can and can't do with lists of camper data etc.)
+``STATUS:TODO`` We need to tighten some things regarding telling leaders what they can and can't do with lists of camper data etc.

 Online authentication systems and passwords